Feature #182

 "Android stores all assets (like the filter list data) in compressed files in the APK.
 On a Pixel 5, decompressing and parsing the filter lists when Privacy Browser starts takes about half a second.
 Checking a resource URL against the lists takes about 20-50 milliseconds."

-Updated by ask low 7 months ago
+Updated by ask low over 1 year ago

 Isn't it possible to store the lists outside the application package ?
 I've used some other browsers that download lists directly into the userdata & then parse through them.
 But most of those are closed source btw.

-Updated by Soren Stoutner 7 months ago
+Updated by Soren Stoutner over 1 year ago

 Yes.
 Anything downloaded after the APK is installed could be stored in the app's private data folder.
-In the case of Privacy Browser that is something like /data/user/0/com.stoutner.privacybrowser.standard.
-However, parsing the lists from that location will take about the same amount of time as parsing them from the APK.
+In the case of Privacy Browser that is something like /data/user/0/com.stoutner.privacybrowser.standard

 This is mostly because the way the lists are stored in text files is substantially different than how they are stored in nested array lists in RAM, and parsing them is a very CPU intensive experience.
 In my design, I have worked really hard to minimize the CPU hit, with a particular focus on minimizing how long it takes to check an individual URL against the lists.
 Most websites will load dozens or even hundreds of resource requests for a single page.
 I feel pretty happy that I was able to get things down 20-50 milliseconds per check.
 I wish I could get the parsing of the lists down to less than 500 milliseconds, but so far that is the best I have been able to do.